 Frequently asked questions about the March 2026 LET

-When exactly will the PRC LET result March 2026 be released?
+When were the March 2026 LET results released?

 How do I check if I passed the March 2026 LET?

 Go to prc.gov.ph and look for the “List of Passers” under “Licensure Examination.”
-You can also download the official PDF from the verified PRC Facebook page, which PRC typically posts at the same time as the website goes live.
+You can also download the official PDFs directly from the links in this post, all sourced from the PRC official release.

 What is the passing rate for the March 2026 LET?